 These bionics prototypes are at the heart of learning and have been adapted into a modular educational concept with a unique learning construction kit.
 Bionics for the classroom.

 Besides a further development of the well-known Bionics Kit (Bionic Elephant, Bionic Fish, Bionic Chameleon), the brand-new Bionic Flower is debuting.
-Bionic Flower is a robot flower inspired by the world of plants.
-The Bionic Flower opens and closes its petals as reaction to external influences such as touch, approximation or light.
+The Bionic Flower is a robot flower inspired by the world of plants.
+The Bionic Flower opens and closes its petals as a reaction to external influences such as touch, approximity or light.
 Students can explore these mechanisms in a playful way using sensors and control technology.
-The attractive design with its proximity to the natural model and the transfer of principles from the plant world to technology add new fascinating topics to Festo’s STEM curriculum (STEM = Science, Technology, Engineering and Math).
+The attractive design that mimics the natural model and the transfer of principles from the plant world to technology add new fascinating topics to Festo’s STEM curriculum (STEM = Science, Technology, Engineering and Math).

 Read more about the Bionic Flower.
 Click on Brochure